The recent apartment boom is great for California

 When the housing market went bust, single-family residential home construction declined 90% or more, and multi-family slowed as well.
 However, Californians didn’t stop having babies, so the need for housing continued to increase.
 The collapse of the ownership market spawned a resurgence of the multi-family market, and for the last eight years, developers have been building large numbers of apartments.

-Building apartments is the best way of lowering housing costs because apartment development provides the largest number of units in the quickest time while using the smallest parcels of land.
+Building apartments are the best way of lowering housing costs because apartment development provides the largest number of units in the quickest time while using the smallest parcels of land.
 While the housing bust and the market’s response to it was not the implementation of a carefully crafted policy designed to reduce housing costs, the results are the same.

 The new supply hasn’t made resale prices or rents go down, so it it really helping?
-Well, the problem would be far worse if the thousands of apartments built over the last several years weren’t on the market.
+Well, the problem would be far worse if the thousands of two bedroom apartments built over the last several years weren’t on the market.
 And building these units didn’t cause an economic upheaval.

 Over the long term, building more market-rate apartments will slow the growth of rents to something below the growth of wages.
 Over time, wage growth must exceed the growth in housing costs if we are ever to see improvement in California.